Saturday, December 21, 2024

 • GUI-based software tools (SSMS or third-party solutions): Graphical user interfaces are favored by both database experts and regular users as they streamline all processes and eliminate errors caused by manual coding.
 SQL Server Management Studio (SSMS) is the default solution provided by Microsoft.

-The syntax of the CREATE TABLE statement
+The CREATE TABLE statement

 CREATE TABLE [database_name.][schema_name.]table_name (